Content Marketing

 4. Improve Readability

-Does your content look like a big block of chunky text?
+Does your content look like a big block of chunky text with jargons that reads monotonously?

-If that’s the case, you may want to break it up into smaller paragraphs.
-Most readers only skim through content.
+If that’s the case, you may want to filter out the AI content and break it up into smaller paragraphs.
+Most readers only skim through content and are looking for valuable information.
 That’s why you need to make it easy for them to find relevant information quickly.

 To improve your content readability, here are some tips you should use: